-- 8. What assessment is needed to determine the eligibility of Deaf/Hard of Hearing? - An otological evaluation to be completed by an otolaryngologist (Ear, Nose, and Throat Physician).
-This assessment must be completed on the district form to make sure that all required information is provided. - An audiological assessment (unaided and aided) to be completed by a certified audiologist (a hearing screening by a school nurse is inadequate).
+- 8. What assessment is need to determine the eligibility of auditory impairment? - An otological evaluation to be completed by an Otolaryngologist (Ear, Nose, and Throat Physician).
+This assessment must be completed on the district form to make sure that all required information is provided. - An audiological assessment (unaided and aided) to be completed by a certified Audiologist.
+(A hearing screening by a school nurse is inadequate.)
 This assessment must be completed on the district form to make sure that all required information is provided.
-Implications of hearing loss are required. - A speech and language assessment including communication information to be completed by the Speech-Language Pathologist.
-A certified Teacher of the Deaf may assist with the communication assessment for school-age students or complete the communication assessment for children birth to two years. - A Full Individual Evaluation, including cognitive, functional, and academic information to be completed by an Educational Diagnostician or LSSP.
+Implications of the hearing loss are required. - A speech and language assessment including a communication assessment to be completed by the Speech-Language Pathologist.
+A certified teacher of the deaf may assist with the communication assessment for school age students, or complete the communication assessment for birth to two year olds. - A Full Individual Evaluation, including cognitive, functional and academic information to be completed by an Educational Diagnostician or LSSP.
 Data must be reviewed to determine if the student's educational performance is adversely affected by the loss of hearing. - 9.
 What if the student is not currently being served by the Speech-Language Pathologist?
 The district Speech-Language Pathologist should still complete the speech and language assessment and communication assessment.
-The communication assessment may also be completed in conjunction with a certified Teacher of the Deaf.
-The receptive and expressive language and listening information is especially important information to be included in the FIE. - 10.
-Can a Diagnostician/LSSP/Speech-Language Pathologist test a student who is not wearing amplification?
+The communication assessment may also be completed in conjunction with a certified teacher of the deaf.
+The receptive and expressive language and listening information is very important information to be included in the FIE. - 10.
+Can a Diagnostician/LSSP or Speech-Language Pathologist test a student who is not wearing amplification?